-Undercarriage is clean and h a relatively new stainless exhaust.
+Undercarriage is clean and with a relatively new stainless exhaust.
 Tires have most of their thread and are the proper 185x15 size.

 Mechanically the car is very strong with excellent (over 40 psi) oil pressure at 3,000 rpms are normal operating temperature.
-Clutch and gearbox are in proper working order.
+Brakes, clutch and gearbox are in proper working order.
 Overall the engine sounds and feels very good.